 The long and short of it

-In today’s office, email is a constant presence, and that’s not going to change.
+In today’s office, business email is a constant presence, and that’s not going to change.
 What can change is how you manage it—and how you manage your day.
 Use personal analytics to reorganize your time and work more efficiently.
-Small changes can make an enormous impact.
+When it comes to time management, small changes can make an enormous impact.

 The Growth Center does not constitute professional tax or financial advice.
 You should contact your own tax or financial professional to discuss your situation.